metricly/metricly-docs/content/right-sizing/reports-azure-right-sizing.md

 - **Tags**: Select resource based on tags; supports `any` and `all` statements.

 ### 2. CPU and Memory Constraints

+The following constraints can be applied to more strictly define your minimal resource requirements:

 - **CPU Constraint**: Define minimum requirements based on numerical or historical constraints.
 - **Memory Constraint**: Define minimum requirements based on numerical or historical constraints.